-#1 - I am a strong supporter of extra credits!
+I am a strong supporter of extra credits!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
 This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books, text book chapter reviews, or DOING class presentations.

-It just needs to pertain to a minority group (or member(s) of) in the United States.
+It needs to pertain to a minority group (or member(s) of) in the United States and set IN the United States.